holtwick/xobjc/README.md

 Your code
 ---------

-In your header file mark you properties like this
+In your header file mark you properties like this:

 	#import <UIKit/UIKit.h>
 	#import "xobjc.h"